Updated On : May 25, 2023

 The U.S. House of Representatives impeached President Donald Trump on charges of abuse of power and obstructing Congress, the culmination of an effort by Democrats that further inflamed partisan tensions in Washington and deepened the nation's ideological divide.

-The Senate will hold a trial early next year to decide whether the president should be convicted on the charges and removed from office, though the Republicans who have the majority in that chamber will almost certainly acquit him.
+The Senate will hold a trial early next year to decide whether the president should be convicted on the charges and removed from office.
+However, the Republicans who have the majority in that chamber will almost certainly acquit him.

 House Democrats took depositions from more than a dozen witnesses, held weeks of hearings, and wrote hundreds of pages documenting Trump's efforts to pressure the president of to investigate former Vice President and his son.